-"What's this?" he asked.
+"What is this?" he asked.
 "Were you already being punished?
 Is this how they punished you?
 By locking you inside a cupboard?"

 Harry laughed mirthlessly.
 "No. That was 'my room' - it was where I always slept.
-But when my Hogwarts letter came and it was addressed to The Cupboard under the Stairs, my aunt and uncle freaked out and had me move to one of the bedrooms upstairs."
+Though, when my Hogwarts letter came and it was addressed to The Cupboard under the Stairs, my aunt and uncle freaked out and had me move to one of the bedrooms upstairs."

 "What?"
 Tom said.
 "How many bedrooms did they have?
 And why were they making you sleep in a cupboard?"

 "There were four - one for my aunt and uncle, one for guests, one for Dudley to sleep in, and one for Dudley's broken toys."

 "You must be joking!"
 Tom exclaimed.

 "Nope," Harry said flatly.
 "And the reason I had to sleep in the cupboard was because they hated me.
 They made that clear from the beginning.
 I wasn't wanted and they considered me to be a burden, and as such, I had to earn my keep.
 That meant I did almost all the cooking, cleaning, and the rest of the household chores, plus I had to take care of the garden.
 I was basically a house-elf."
 It felt good, finally being able to talk about it.

 "And you say your Hogwarts letter was addressed to that cupboard?"
 Voldemort asked, his voice incredulous.
 "Dumbledore would have had to have known then.
 What was the old fool thinking to put you in such a place?"